IceSandwich/IceToolbag/README.md

 # IceToolbag
 A blender addon for VSE.

-Like its name, this toolbag should contain lots of things.
+Like its name, this toolbag should contain lots of things but not now.

+This addon is made for private use.
+I'm glad if it can help you.

 ## Notice :bell:

 **This addon is still in develop.
+Some feature may not work properly.
 Current version: 0.0.1 alpha**

 ## Features :flags: